SisyphusMD/archiver/docs/guides/configuration/editing-config.md

 This guide covers how to edit your Archiver configuration when running in Docker.

+> **Env-native deployments:** This guide covers the bundle workflow.
+If you run Archiver env-native (configuration from environment variables and file-based secrets, with no bundle), edit the environment variables or secret files in your platform instead (for example a Kubernetes ConfigMap and Secret), then restart the container to pick them up.
+See the README "Configuration Sources" section.

 ## Overview

 Your configuration is stored in the encrypted bundle file.
 To edit it: